RHFieldProductManagement/openshift-aio/labs/05-deploycnv.md

 Once those have been applied we can now move forward in the lab.

 Ready to test out this cool new environment and deploy some VM workloads onto your new cluster?
-Well, that's just what we are going to do in the next lab: [Running Workloads in the Environment](https://github.com/RHFieldProductManagement/openshift-aio/blob/main/labs/06-deploy-workloads-cnv.md).
+Well, that's just what we are going to do in the next lab: [Deploying Additional NFS And Hostpath Storage](https://github.com/RHFieldProductManagement/openshift-aio/blob/main/labs/06-deploy-nfs-hostpath-cnv.md).